keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 Achieving a 100% uptime Service Level Agreement (SLA) with your customers **shouldn't be your primary goal**; Instead, focusing on **strategising your I.T for the unknowns** and providing **service robustness** for your I.T systems **should be your desired goal**.
 Technology should be an investment into the operation of an organisation.
 There is no single reason why I.T downtime occurs, though there are dozens of processes that can be implemented to avoid I.T failures or attacks.

-As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with software, infrastructure, and security proactively **before** they occur in production environments.
+As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with Software, Infrastructure, and Security proactively **before** they occur in production environments.

 If you're a business manager and have ever asked yourself a question similar to the following: